WASHINGTON D.C. OFFICE

 Medical malpractice can happen to anyone, anywhere.
 Washington D.C. houses some of the most prestigious health institutions and research facilities in the nation, but even here, patients are subject to doctor error.
 Whether a mistake happens in the emergency room, the operating table, or during labor and delivery, you deserve to have your rights protected.

-Schochor, Federico and Staton is one of Washington D.C.’s premier medical malpractice law firms.
+Schochor and Staton, P.A. is one of Washington D.C.’s premier medical malpractice law firms.
 With a full team comprised of several experienced attorneys, legal support staff and medical experts, our firm has the resources and abilities to take on tough medical malpractice cases with confidence and superior results.

-Schochor, Federico and Staton has an office in Washington D.C., but clients who require assistance with medical malpractice in Baltimore can visit our Baltimore office.
+Schochor and Staton, P.A. has an office in Washington D.C., but clients who require assistance with medical malpractice in Baltimore can visit our Baltimore office.

 The basics of medical malpractice in Washington D.C.